 Recipe and Ingredient Tips and Tricks

 - Peanut butter can be tricky to measure perfectly.
-You can spritz your measuring cup or spoon with cooking spray to help measure with less mess.
+You can wet your measuring cup/spoon or spritz with cooking spray to help measure and release with less mess.
 Or simply don’t stress about it.
 Close enough is good enough.
 There can be big differences in consistency of different peanut butters as well.
 Little variations like that as well as variations in egg size, temperatures, and other factors are why we like to work incrementally when mixing our dog treat doughs.

 - In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people); however, it’s not suitable for everyone.
 Pregnant/nursing dogs in particular should not be given cinnamon.
 Ceylon cinnamon is the recommended variety for dogs, if/when used.